-Software Version Environment Variable Description Installation Notes Python 2.7.X PATH Add the directory where Python is installed, following the instructions in this guide.
-The path is c: \python.
-Spaces in the path to the executable are not allowed.
-Do not install Python in the default location (Program Files); see Install Required Software.
+Software Version Environment Variable Description Installation Notes Python 2.7.X РАТН Add the directory where Python is installed, following the instructions in this Spaces in the path to the executable are not allowed.
+Do not install Python in

+Software Version Environment Variable Description Installation Notes guide.
+The path is c: \python. the default location (Program Files).
+For more information, see Installing Required Software.
 Java JDK JDK 1.7.0_51 PATH Add the directory where the Java application is installed; for example, c:\java \jdk1.7.0\bin Spaces in the path to the executable are not allowed.
-Do not install Java in the default location (Program JAVA_Home Create a new system variable for JAVA_HOME that points to the directory where the JDK is installed; for example, c:\java]jdk1.7.0.
-Files); see Install Required Software.
-Microsoft Visual C++ 2010 PATH Default location added automatically.
-Install with default parameters; see Install Required Software.
+Do not install Java in the default location JAVA_Home Create a new system variable for JAVA_HOME that points to the directory where the JDK is installed; for example, c:\java]jdk1.7.0.
+(Program Files).
+For more information, see Installing Required Software.
+Microsoft Visual C++ 2010 ΡΑΤΗ Default location added automatically.
+Install with default parameters.
+For more information, see Installing Required Software.
 Microsoft .NET Framework 4.0 PATH Default location added automatically.
-Install with default parameters; see Install Required Software.
+Install with default parameters.
+For more information, see Installing Required Software.